cjuega/typescript-fullstack-skeleton/README.md

 ## Advanced tips

-* Remember to update `.vscode/settings.json` with your current packages to prevent eslint errors within vscode.
 * You can disable [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) by removing the `commitlint.config.js` file and the **commit-msg** git hook from `.husky/`.